 Every insurance company has its own underwriting criteria.
 A qualified Long-Term Care Insurance specialist will review your detailed health history in order to make appropriate recommendations.
 No matter your current age or health you might have affordable options to address the financial costs and burdens of aging.
 These include short-duration plans and hybrid options especially designed for those who might have some health challenges.

 As many as 45 percent of individuals who apply for Long-Term Care insurance are declined coverage.
+As you get older the chance for a health issue which would disqualify you for coverage increases.
 If you have been declined for coverage in the past you still might have options available depending on the reasons for the decline.
 For these individuals and others seeking affordable protection, a little-know option exists.

 "Short-term care insurance which is sometimes referred to as recovery care insurance can provide millions of older Americans with meaningful and affordable protection for their care needs."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI).